Ihor Mityukov

-Ihor Oleksandrovich Mitiukov (born 27 September 1952) is a Ukrainian diplomat.
-Ambassador Extraordinary and Plenipotentiary of Ukraine.
-Minister of Finance of Ukraine (1997-2001).
-Has been Head of Kyiv office and Managing Director of Morgan Stanley since March 2008.
+Ihor Oleksandrovych Mitiukov (Ігор Олександрович Мітюков; 27 September 1952 – 7 April 2026) was a Ukrainian diplomat and politician, who was Ambassador Extraordinary and Plenipotentiary of Ukraine, and the Minister of Finance of Ukraine (1997–2001).
+He was the Head of Kyiv office and a Managing Director of Morgan Stanley from March 2008 until his death in 2026.

 Education

 Ihor Mitiukov graduated from Taras Shevchenko National University of Kyiv in 1975, the cybernetics department; Institute of Economy, Academy of Sciences of Ukraine.
 (PhD).

 Career

-In 1990 - prior to that, he held various positions at Agrarian-Industrial Bank Ukraina, before being appointed as its Deputy Governor.
+Mityukov held various positions prior to 1990, including at Agrarian-Industrial Bank Ukraina, before being appointed its Deputy Governor.

-In 1994 - he was successively Deputy Governor of the National Bank of Ukraine and Vice-Prime Minister of Ukraine for banking and finance.
+In 1994, he served as Deputy Governor of the National Bank of Ukraine and Vice-Prime Minister of Ukraine for banking and finance.

-From 1995 to 1997 - as Ukraine's Special Representative to the European Union in Brussels, with Vice-Prime Ministerial status.
+From 1995 to 1997, Mityukov was Ukraine's Special Representative to the European Union in Brussels, with Vice-Prime Ministerial status.

-From 1997 to 2001 - he served as Minister of Finance of Ukraine.
+Mityukov served as the Minister of Finance of Ukraine from 1997 to 2001.

-From 2002 to 2005 - served as Ambassador Extraordinary and Plenipotentiary of Ukraine in the United Kingdom, also represented Ukraine in the International Maritime Organization.
+From 2002 to 2005, Mityukov served as the Ambassador Extraordinary and Plenipotentiary of Ukraine in the United Kingdom and represented Ukraine in the International Maritime Organization, as well.

-Since June 14, 2007 - he has been an Independent Non-Executive Director at Ferrexpo Plc.

-Since March 2008 - has been Head of Kyiv office and Managing Director of Morgan Stanley.
+Mityukov was an Independent Non-Executive Director at Ferrexpo Plc from 14 June 2007, and the Head of Kyiv office and Managing Director of Morgan Stanley from March 2008.